 - 1. Approval.
-A Minor Use Permit, pursuant to the procedures in Chapter 3 Section 1 shall apply for waterbody crossings.
-For crossings that comply with the standards below, G.2, a separate Minor Use Permit will not be required and reviews can occur concurrently through the review of a Building or Grading and Excavating Permit. - 2.
+A Minor Use Permit, pursuant to the procedures in Chapter 4 Section 1 shall be required for waterbody crossings.
+For crossings that comply with the standards listed in G.2, below, a separate Minor Use Permit will not be required and reviews can occur concurrently through the review of a Building or Grading and Excavating Permit. - 2.
 Standards.
 The following mitigation measures shall apply to all waterbody crossings not classified as public roads and bridges. - a.
-Removal or disturbance of native vegetation in riparian and wetland buffer areas shall be avoided to the maximum extent practicable

-- b.
-The structure or improvement shall be designed, sited, and constructed in accordance with the currently effective CDOT Erosion Control and Storm Water Quality Guide or other recognized Best Management Practices (BMP's) so as to minimize: (1) the encroachment of the structure or improvement into the Waterbody Setback area; and (2) the impact of the structure or improvement on the water quality, drainage, vegetation, wildlife habitat, or other functional characteristics of the Waterbody. - c.
-Construct during periods of no- or low-flow and in as short a period of time as possible. - d.
-Locate a stream crossing where the stream channel is straight and has a gradient of less than 6%. - e.
-Avoid constructing crossings in areas of highly erodible soils. - f.
-Align the culvert parallel to the direction of flow. - g.
-Align the approach and exit of the road within 15 degrees of perpendicular with the culvert with as little curvature as possible and in a location where the approach has minimal slope. - h.
-Minimize the amount of water from the road entering the stream by: - i.
-Constructing the road so the grades approaching the crossings divert water from the stream. - ii.
-Directing roadside ditches away from the stream before the crossing. - iii.
-The approaches are of non-erodible materials and shall extend 50 feet or more on both sides of the crossing. - iv.
-Use soil stabilization practices on exposed soil at stream crossings.
-Apply seed and mulch and install temporary sediment control structures such as hay bales or silt fences immediately following construction to minimize erosion into streams.
-Maintain these practices until the soil is permanently stabilized. - i.
+Removal or disturbance of native vegetation in riparian and wetland buffer areas shall be avoided to the maximum extent practicable - b.
+The structure or improvement shall be designed, sited, and constructed in accordance with the currently effective CDOT Erosion Control and Storm Water Quality Guide or other recognized Best Management Practices (BMP's) so as to minimize: - i. the encroachment of the structure or improvement into the Waterbody Setback area; and - ii. the impact of the structure or improvement on the water quality, drainage, vegetation, wildlife habitat, or other functional characteristics of the waterbody. - c.
+Construction shall occur during periods of no- or low-flow and in as short a period of time as possible. - d.
+Stream crossings shall be located where the stream channel is straight and has a gradient of less than 6%. - e.
+Construction of crossings in areas of highly erodible soils shall be avoided. - f.
+Culverts shall be oriented parallel to the direction of flow. - g.
+The approach and exit of the road shall be aligned within 15 degrees of perpendicular with the culvert with as little curvature as possible and in a location where the approach has minimal slope. - h.
+The amount of water from the road entering the stream shall be minimized by: - i.
+Constructing the road so the grades approaching the crossings divert water from the stream; - ii.
+Directing roadside ditches away from the stream before the crossing; - iii.
+Ensuring that the approaches are constructed of non-erodible materials and that they extend 50 feet or more on both sides of the crossing; and - iv.
+Using soil stabilization practices on exposed soil at stream crossings.
+Seed and mulch shall be applied and temporary sediment control structures such as hay bales or silt fences shall be installed immediately following construction to minimize erosion into streams.
+These practices shall be maintained until the soil is permanently stabilized. - i.
 Culverts shall span the active channel. - j.
-To maximize aquatic-organism passage, the following shall occur: - i.
-Concentrate low flow through the culvert by setting it lower or contouring the land. - ii.
-Provide a natural streambed, that matches on-site conditions, through the culvert shall be maintained.
-Several options to accomplish this include: - (1) Placing culverts in the natural channel. - (2) Digging culverts into the streambed so the inside of the culvert has the same substrate as the natural streambed. - (3) Using open-bottom culverts.
+To maximize aquatic-organism passage, the following shall occur:

+- i.
+Low flow shall be concentrated through the culvert by setting it lower or contouring the land. - ii.
+A natural streambed that matches on-site conditions shall be installed and maintained through the culvert.
+Several options to accomplish this include: - (1) Placing culverts in the natural channel; - (2) Digging culverts into the streambed so the inside of the culvert has the same substrate as the natural streambed; and - (3) Using open-bottom culverts.

-3.13.
+3.32.
 Development within Floodplains